djhmateer/davesmusic/README.md

 Live website http://www.davestopmusic.com (EC2) or
  http://dmusic.azurewebsites.net/ (Azure!)

-Look inside the Documents folder in this repo for videos (the 1024 resolution ones are newer)
+Look inside the Documents folder in this repo for Powerpoint and videos (the 1024 resolution ones are newer)

 https://github.com/djhmateer/githubscratch for small demo code samples I used in this talk